 Current Trends in Recruitment Technology

-Technology has opened up new possibilities for recruiters and hiring managers to reach candidates.
+Technology and the data we capture from it has opened up new possibilities for recruiters and hiring managers to reach candidates.
 It is to these ends that recruiters need to incorporate technology in their hiring strategies.

 Use digital assets to speed up the recruitment process